byte4RR4Y/rock4se-image-builder/README.md

     - Added option to install latest or standard Kernel
     - Added installation of kernel headers.
     - !!!
 ADDED EMULATION OF CUSTOM KERNELS WITH GRAPHICS SUPPORT !!!
-    - Removed QEMU scripts because it misconfigures the display
+    - Removed QEMU scripts because they misconfigure the displaymanager of custom Kernels
     - Removed the gui
+    - Added 'autoinstaller.sh' to install Radxa Metapackage for Rock4SE on first inet-connection
+    - Improved 'rc.local', 'Dockerfile' and 'build.sh'
+    - Improved 'makekernel.sh'
+    - Replace '/etc/init.d/resize2fs' and 'resizeroot' script with 'rootresize.service'
+    - Created 'rock-emulator.sh' to emulate builds; start it with:
+      'sudo ./rock-emulator.sh'
+      for more information about ro and rw mode.
 #####################################################################################
 # This script builds SD-Card images for Radxa Rock 4 SE as it follows:
     - Building the root-filesystem inside a docker container.